aditink/aditink.github.io/_posts/2023-06-27-verified-train-control.markdown

 Train protection systems safeguard railroad operation by keeping motion within a safe envelope, deciding when to slow trains down to avoid collisions with other trains on the track, stay inside movement authorities (the region of the track that a signaling system allows a train to be in), and navigate slopes, curves, and tunnels safely.
-Given the frequency and deadliness of train safety incidents around the world, train protection software has a vast potential for positive impact.
+Given the frequency and severity of train safety incidents around the world, train protection software has a vast potential for positive impact.
 But how do we make sure that the train protection software _itself_ is correct?
 The current standard in industry is to run extensive, expensive tests and simulations.
 While this testing goes a long way in catching bugs, it is not infallible.
+One can hardly test for every possible train velocity, every possible terrain, and every possible train consist because there are infinitely many possibilities.
-Reality restricts engineers from performing a finite number of tests, checking only a small fraction of the infinitely many situations that a train protection system might face.
+Reality restricts engineers to performing a finite number of tests, checking only a small fraction of the infinitely many situations that a train protection system might face.
 Train motion is complicated and involves many parameters, as is train infrastructure, with many moving parts and communicating subsystems.
 Testing is simply too limited a technology to check every scenario and catch every bug.